 Heat 2 tbs oil in a large skillet or wok over high heat.
 Add the pork and slowly sit until it turns mostly opaque, about 2 minutes (my 1/2-inch to 1-inch pieces took more like 5 minutes to get to a point I was ok with serving).
 Remove the pork with a slotted spoon and transfer to a plate.
 Discard the oil and wipe out skillet.

 Heat the remaining 1 tbs oil in the skillet, then stir-fry the garlic with a pinch each of salt and sugar, 15 seconds.
 Add the carrots and scallions and stir-fry until crisp-tender, 2 minutes.
-(Add a little water if the garlic starts to stick to the skillet.)
+If the garlic starts to stick to the skillet, add a bit of water.
 Add the pork, snow peas and soy sauce mixture stir until the pork is cooked through and the sauce is thickened, about 3 minuets.

 Serve with rice and enjoy 😀

-I’ve never had a sweet and sour anything, but after trying this dish, I’m not sold.
-I didn’t love love this one from Food Network magazine, but with amount of recipes in each issue, there’s bound to be a few we don’t love.
-It was a meal, and I packed a ton of veggies in without much prep-work or time wasted, but I wont be making this one again.
-Win some, lose some
+Until I made the sweet and sour pork, I had never eaten a sweet and sour anything.
+After trying this dish, I’m not sold.
+I didn’t love love this one from Food Network magazine, but with amount of recipes in each issue, there are bound to be a few we don’t love.
+It was a meal, and I packed a ton of veggies in without much prep-work or time wasted, but I won’t be making this one again.
+Win some, lose some.